 A supervised activity center, Camp Lil Rock, serves kids 4 from 5 pm until 11:30 pm (Sunday through Thursday) or midnight (Friday and Saturday).
 Cost is $15 per hour per child, plus $15 per meal.
 Call (407) 503-2200 for reservations.

 On-site dining includes The Kitchen, a full-service, casual restaurant open for breakfast, lunch and dinner, and featuring American food such as burgers, steaks and salads.
 Brave and/or crazy souls can take part in theKitchen Sink Challenge, which consists of eating The Kitchen burger, a side of fries, a fried pickle, and the humongous Kitchen Sink cake within a 30 minute time limit.
+The Kitchen hosts character dinners every Saturday, along with strolling magicians on Fridays, “Kids Can Cook” activities on Tuesday through Thursdays, and random celebrity chef sightings.
 The Palm Restaurant is an upscale steakhouse available for dinner only.
+There is also an Emack & Bolio's ice cream shop and grab-and-go marketplace on the lower level; the stylish Velvet Bar in the lobby for drinks after dark and monthly Velvet Sessions rock & roll cocktail parties (visit www.velvetsessions.com for the schedule and to request an invitation); and the BeachClub bar and grill by the pool.
 And, of course, there's a Hard Rock Cafe restaurant just a short distance away at CityWalk.
-The stylish Velvet Bar is the place for drinks after dark.

-2013 rack rates for standard rooms at the Hard Rock range from a low of $229 per night in mid-January to $399 per night during the last week of December, plus tax.
-It's difficult to justify those costs based on the guest rooms or the hallways which lead to them, both of which need new paint, carpet and lighting.
-Further, the Hard Rock charges a $17 daily fee for self-parking and $10 for in-room internet usage, which is out of line with most comparable hotels and also their biggest competitor Disney down the road.
-The cost of on-site dining also competes with Disney for seeing who can charge the highest prices, but we think the average Disney resort restaurant is better than the average Hard Rock restaurant.
-What you're paying for at the Hard Rock is a short walk to the theme parks and unlimited Universal Express first, and the room second.
+2015 rack rates for standard rooms at the Hard Rock range from a low of $259 per night in mid-January to $464 per night during the last week of December, plus tax.
+After a much-needed 2014 refurbishment, we rate the rooms at Hard Rock slightly ahead of the more-expensive Portofino Bay.
+While not exactly cheap, Hard Rock is a good value compared to, say Disney's Yacht & Beach Clubs.
+What you’re paying for at the Hard Rock is a short walk to the theme parks and unlimited Universal Express first, and the room second.

 Strengths and Weaknesses

-Strengths: Shortest walk to Universal Studios; pool; on-site dining options, glitzy lobby Weaknesses: Expensive dining, hallways and rooms need paint, carpet and better lighting; extra charges for parking and internet
+Strengths: Shortest walk to Universal Studios; pool; on-site dining options, glitzy lobby Weaknesses: Expensive dining; extra charge for parking

 Hard Rock Hotel Dining